ajency/laravel-comm-package/README.md

 ```

 ## Changelog
+- 2.0.0
+-- subscriptions stored in a single table
 - 1.0.2
 -- Exposed functions as package APIs
 -- Exposed objects to create subscriber and notification objects